rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 :::info[Info]

-The above code defines an asynchronous function `overrideContractStorage` which:

-* Specifies the storage slot to be modified (storageSlot).
-* Encodes the storage slot and new value into `32-byte` hex strings using `ethers.AbiCoder`.
-* Uses the `tenderly_setStorageAt` RPC method to update the contract's storage at the specified slot with the new value.
+For reference types like dynamic arrays, we need to  follow the principles outlined in the ["Layout of State Variables in Storage"](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html) to find the storage slot.
+Another more empirical approach is to read your contract's storage slot by slot to identify the variables stored in each slot, using for example the ethers method [getStorageAt](https://docs.ethers.org/v5/api/providers/provider/#Provider-getStorageAt).

 :::